loighic/loighic.github.io/_pages/macro/pt3a/AS.md

 **Aggregate supply** is the total quantity of output that firms produce and sell.
-Just as with aggregate demand, aggregate supply is given in terms of total output, and each of these amounts corresponds to a price level.
+Just as with aggregate demand, aggregate supply is given in terms of total output (i.e., GDP), and each possible level of output corresponds to a price level.
 Hence, the aggregate supply curve---or curves as we will see in a moment---represents the total quantity of output (i.e., GDP) that firms will produce and sell at each price level.

 There are actually two aggregate supply curves in this model, one for the short-term and one for the long-term.
-We won't worry too much about where the line is between the short-term and the long-term, but you can think of the short-term as up to three or four years and the long-term as the period beyond eight or ten years.
+We won't worry too much about where the line is between the short- and long-terms, but you can think of the short-term as up to three or four years and the long-term as the period beyond eight or ten years.
+(And so, yes, there is a little in between time also, which we won't worry about.)[^1]

-(Technically, in macroeconomics, the short run is the period during which wages and other prices are sticky, which is usually up to a few years.
+[^1]: Technically, in macroeconomics, the short run is the period during which wages and other prices are sticky, which is usually up to a few years.
 The long run is the period during which wages and prices adjust.
-So, in the long run, the unemployment rate equals the natural rate of unemployment and GDP equals potential GDP.)
+So, in the long run, the unemployment rate equals the natural rate of unemployment and GDP equals potential GDP.

 ##### Long-run aggregate supply

-Over the long-run, aggregate supply equals *potential GDP*, which is an idea that we have already encountered, although we called it the *production possibilities frontier* (and we thought about it in terms of only two goods).
+Over the long-run, aggregate supply equals *potential GDP*.
+Potential GDP is an idea that we have already encountered, although we called it the *production possibilities frontier* (and we thought about it in terms of only two goods).

-> **Potential GDP**: The amount of real GDP an economy can produce by fully employing its existing levels of labor, physical capital, and technology, in the context of its existing market and legal institutions.
+> **Potential GDP**: The amount of real GDP (i.e., output) an economy can produce by fully employing its existing levels of labor, physical capital, and technology, in the context of its existing market and legal institutions.

 The graph in figure 1 shows real GDP (red) and real potential GDP (blue).
 As you can see, during every recession, potential GDP falls below actual GDP.
 That's because the factories, equipment, workers, and everything else, which still exist, aren't being used to their full potential.

-As you can also see in figure 1, actual GDP sometimes gets a little bit above potential GDP.
+You can also see in figure 1 that actual GDP sometimes gets a little bit above potential GDP.
 These are instances when the economy is "running hot."
 Workers are working overtime, factories are adding extra shifts, and, perhaps, frictional or structural unemployment are lower than we would expect.
 Generally speaking, such periods are unlikely to last for very long.

 <p align="center"><iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=1ihDb&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:670px; height:525px;" allowTransparency="true" loading="lazy"></iframe></p>